RTEMS/rtems-docs/c-user/glossary.rst

         The state entered by a task after it is created and before it has been started.

-    Device Driver Table
-        A table which contains the entry points for each of the configured device drivers.

     dual-ported
         A term used to describe memory which can be accessed at two different addresses.